Nazim al-Qudsi: Career before 1961 coup

 Nazim al-Qudsi (back row, far right) attending the inauguration of President Hashim al-Atassi in 1936.

 To advance union talks, al-Atassi, who had recently been elected president of the republic, called on Qudsi to form a government on 24 December 1949.
 The latter complied, but military officers vetoed his cabinet and he resigned from office five days after coming to power.
 The officers argued that his government did not include an officer among its midst and that many of its members were declared opponents of officer meddling in political affairs.
 On 4 June 1950, Qudsi created a new government, less extremist than the first, and was able to secure its approval by appointing General Fawzi Selu as Minister of Defense.
 Selu was the right-hand-man of General Adib al-Shishakli, the military strongman of Syria.
 The cabinet lived for ten months, but was unable to take the union issue any further.
 Qudsi resigned on 27 March 1951.
 On 1 October 1951, he was elected Speaker of Parliament.
 Shortly afterwards, on 28 November, Adib al-Shishakli seized power in Damascus and arrested the entire People's Party leadership, accusing them of wanting to topple Syria's republican regime and replace it with a monarchical one that was loyal to Britain and Iraq.
 He appointed Selu as provisional head of state and arrested Qudsi, sending him to Mezzeh prison.
 He was released in January 1952 but placed under house arrest.
 He joined the underground and worked in secret against Shishakli, supporting a coup d'état that brought him down in February 1954.

 In October 1954, Nazim al-Qudsi became a deputy in the first post-Shishakli Parliament and was elected speaker on 14 October 1954.
 He tried to regain some of his influence in political circles, but by that time, the People's Party had fallen from grace, and few Syrians advocated union with Iraq.
 Instead, they wanted union with Egypt, under the rising leadership of the young and charismatic President Gamal Abd al-Nasser.
 In vain, Qudsi tried challenging Nasser's authority.
 He advocated pro-British and pro-American views at a time when the majority of Syrians had become pro-Soviet Union.
 He called on Syria to join the Baghdad Pact, an Anglo-American treaty to contain Communism, and pro-Nasser newspapers accused him of working as an agent for the Hashemites.
 On 12 October 1957, Qudsi resigned from office and was replaced by the pro-Nasser socialist leader, Akram al-Hawrani.
 He voted against the Syrian-Egyptian union and when the two countries merged to form the United Arab Republic (UAR) in 1958, he resigned from public life altogether and retired to Aleppo.

+Syrian and Palestinian leaders meeting Syrian President Shukri al-Quwatli at the presidential palace, 1955.
+From right to left: Sabri al-Asali, Fares al-Khoury, Sultan Pasha al-Atrash, Quwatli, Mohamed Ali Eltaher, Nazim al-Qudsi, Amin al-Husayni and Muin al-Madi.